AndrewCull/kd6pox/writing/2014-11-11-wildfire-sunset.md

 ---
+excerpt: A beautiful view of the California wildfires from the air.
+mainImage: ""
+path: /wildfire-sunset/
 title: Sunset in the Summer Wildfires
-date: "2014-11-11"
+date: 2014-11-11
-path: "/wildfire-sunset/"
-excerpt: "A beautiful view of the California wildfires from the air."
-mainImage: ""
+featured_image:
+  src: images/wildfire_sunset.jpg
+  alt: Sunset from the Air in a Cessna 180
+  title: Watching the sunset from the air during the Northern California Wildfires
 tags:
   - aviation
   - flying
   - adventure
+Tags:
+  - Avaiation
+  - Adventure
 ---

 ![Sunset during the California Wildfires](./wildfire_sunset.jpg)